 - subject of your project;

-- starting date and planning of general matters such as your holidays and courses
+- starting date and planning of general matters such as your courses and holidays.
+More information about the (maximal) duration of research project and extending your project is available here.

 - agreements on other meetings in which you should participate such as weekly lab meetings, journal clubs, seminars, etc.

-The quality and suitability of the research projects is assessed by the Board of Examiners before the start of your the project.
-You cannot start your project unless you have received approval from the Board of Examiners in the form of an email from the Research Project Coordinator.
+Together with your Master’s programme coordinator the Board of Examiners (BoE) assesses the quality and suitability of your research projects.
+This is done before the start of your the project.
+You can only start your project after you have received approval from the BoE.
+This approval is sent in the form of an email by one of the research project coordinators.

 - Use the General application form to ask for approval from the Board of Examiners.

-- Hand in the application form at the Master’s Administration Office at least one month (20 working days) before the starting date of your project.
+- Hand in the application form at the Master’s Administration Office at least 20 working days before the start of your project.

 - Only typed and printed (so no handwritten) forms will be accepted.

-For more information and guidelines with regard to research project supervision and progress you can consult the:
+For more information and guidelines about research project supervision and progress you can consult the:

-- GSLS Master research project guide for students372.72 KB
+- GSLS Master research project guide for students371.13 KB

-- GSLS Master research project guide for supervisors273.7 KB
+- GSLS Master research project guide for supervisors283.13 KB

-- summarized in the Quick Guide Supervisors Master Research Project74.29 KB.
+- summarized in the Quick Guide Supervisors Master Research Project69.76 KB.

 There are also general guidelines for writing a scientific paper: